-PETER BECK - CEO, CHIEF ENGINEER AND FOUNDER

-Peter Beck is the CEO and chief engineer behind Rocket Lab, an aerospace company founded in 2006 with the goal of democratizing space.
+PETER BECK - CEO, CHIEF ENGINEER AND FOUNDER Peter Beck is the CEO and chief engineer behind Rocket Lab, an aerospace

 In 2009, Rocket Lab became the first private company in the Southern Hemisphere to reach space.
 Following this success, Peter began to focus on making space truly, commercially accessible and, in 2013, initiated the Electron orbital rocket program to achieve this goal.